nanaantwii/DailyBreadGenius/README.md

 ### 1. Home Page
 The home page provides an overview of the website and its purpose.
 Users can learn about the different categories of life hacks available.

+- **Implementation**: Implemented in `index.html`.

 ### 2. Kitchen Hacks
 The kitchen hacks page offers various tips and tricks to simplify cooking and food preparation.

+- **Implementation**: Implemented in `kitchen.html`.

 ### 3. Home Improvement Hacks
 The home improvement hacks page presents practical tips for improving the home environment.

+- **Implementation**: Implemented in `home-improvement.html`.

 ### 4. Tech Hacks
 The tech hacks page offers innovative solutions to everyday tech-related issues.

+- **Implementation**: Implemented in `tech.html`.

 ### 5. Contact Us
 The contact page allows users to send inquiries or feedback via a contact form.

+- **Implementation**: Implemented in `contact.html`.

+### Future Features
+- **User Accounts**: Allow users to create accounts to save their favorite life hacks and submit their own hacks.
+- **Search Functionality**: Implement a search feature to help users quickly find specific life hacks.
+- **Rating and Commenting System**: Allow users to rate and comment on life hacks, providing feedback and additional tips.
+- **Social Sharing**: Add social sharing buttons to allow users to easily share life hacks with their friends and followers.
+- **Newsletter Subscription**: Allow users to subscribe to a newsletter to receive regular updates on new life hacks.
+- **Weekly Featured Hacks**: Showcase a new set of featured life hacks each week, curated by our team, covering various categories and interests.

 ## Deployment